wp-plugins/slideshow-jquery-image-gallery/readme.txt

 = 2.2.0 Pre-release =
 *   Slides can now be randomized.
 *   Multiple slideshows can now be shown with each its separate styling.
+*   Users can now search insertable images by post id.

+= 2.1.7 =
+*   Fixed: Slideshow in some cases unable to show next slide in fade animation.

 = 2.1.6 =
 *   Slideshow widgets are loaded using theme sidebar settings, making the widget more dynamic.
-*   Fixed slideshow widget title can now be set to an empty value.
+*   Fixed: Slideshow widget title can now be set to an empty value.

 = 2.1.5 =
 *   Fixed: Wordpress intervened with the HTML output by the shortcode, this caused scripts to break.